Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 I3S scene layers can be delivered to web, mobile and desktop clients using a number of different patterns.
 Most users will interact with scene layers using applications that access cloud or server based information via RESTful interfaces/services.
 In these cases the cache (the I3S nodes and their payloads)  for the scene layer reside on the server and is returned to clients via a RESTful interface that exposes the scene layer, its nodes and  their associated resources (geometries, attributes, textures) as web addressable resources.
 The I3S specification contains a complete description of the <a href="../service/SceneService.md">web addressable resources</a> and their url scheme.
-Some users will also interact with a scene layer delivered to them as a single large Scene Layer Package – this is a single file that packages the complete node tree and its resources into an archive that supports direct access to the individual nodes and resources within it. <a href="#_8_1">Scene Layer Packages (slpk files)</a> are part of the current I3S implementation with multiple generators and the ability by clients to consume packages containing hundreds of GB of content.
+Some users will also interact with a scene layer delivered to them as a single large Scene Layer Package – this is a single file that packages the complete node tree and its resources into an archive that supports direct access to the individual nodes and resources within it. <a href="#_8_1">Scene Layer Packages (SLPK files)</a> are part of the current I3S implementation with multiple generators and the ability by clients to consume packages containing hundreds of GB of content.

-All storage methods store the Indexed 3D Scene in a simple key-value structure, with the key representing the access URL and the value being the JSON document or other resource type.
+All storage methods store the Indexed 3D Scene Layers in a simple key-value structure, with the key representing the access URL and the value being the JSON document or other resource type.

-<h3><a name="_8_1">Scene Layer Packages (slpk files)</a></h3>
+<h3><a name="_8_1">Scene Layer Packages (SLPK files)</a></h3>

 Scene Layer Packages (SLPK) serve two purposes: They allow a complete I3S layer, with all resources, to be transported or exchanged as a single file, and they optionally also allow to be directly consumed by applications such as clients or services.